TheSonOfThomp/AdamThompson/Portfolio/markdown/knowroaming.md

 	</div>
 </div>

-##Overview
+##Role
-###Re-designing an account management app
+### ...
+Designer
 I worked at KnowRoaming as a co-op student in Spring 2014 and Winter 2015.
-This experience helped me learn and grow a lot as a designer.
+In my time there I wore many hats, from graphic designer, industrial designer, web developer and UX designer.

-In addition to graphic design, web development and some industrial design, my primary task was to improve the general user experience of the account management app.
-In coordination with the stakeholders, COO, developers, and customer service, I reworked everything from the registration workflow, to the in app experience both at home and abroad.
+Despite all these hats, my primary task though was to improve and redesign the account management app.
+In coordination with the stakeholders, COO, developers, and customer service, I reworked everything from the visual design, the registration flow, to the in app experience both at home and abroad.

 ##Context
 ###Eliminating _Bill Shock_